 The Key Business Case Challenge

-The challenge to building a business case for customer learning is the need to predict, realize, and prove more organization benefit from training customers than the up-front and ongoing investment of the technology and content needed.
+The challenge in building a business case for customer learning is the need to predict, realize, and prove more organizational benefit from training customers than the up-front and ongoing investment of the technology and content needed to launch and maintain it.

 The LMS also has the key enabling feature of the customer learning business case – reporting and analytics.
 Knowing which customers have previously participated in training (or not) gives organizations the power to measure return on investment.